My Agenda

 "I think affordability is the greatest con job" - President Donald J. Trump

+Businesses should grow with their communities, not extract value.
+There are novel, innovative options that Washington has failed to consider, but I will bring to the fore.
 By harnessing the ingenuity of our communities, we can build our way to a more affordable future.

 3. Increasing Access to Healthcare